MaramNaqeeb/Mastering_JavaScript_in_20_Days/Day1.md

 CSS is about the positioning and designing the web elements.

-JS is about the actions of the web element.
+JS is about the actions of the web elements.

 ## Where to write and run JS code:
 We can write JS code on the browser’s JS console, the local text file such as TextEdit or VS code, or online playground such as CodePen or CodeSandBox.